-There are some serious issues concerning GDPR and Brexit since the triggering of Article 50 (Brexit).
+There are some serious issues concerning the GDPR and Brexit since the triggering of Article 50 (Brexit).
 Discover what they are and why you need to get better informed now or bear the (expensive) consequences.
 A no-nonsense overview.

 The potential consequences of Brexit have been feeding media outlets for a long time now.
 Since Theresa May formally triggered the so-called Article 50 to start the process of leaving the EU, this is even more so with often highly emotional reactions.

 People and businesses who are affected by Brexit have a lot on their mind.
-Yet, ignoring GDPR and its personal data protection rules would be a grave mistake as UK businesses also need to be GDPR compliant (more in our GDPR overview) and avoid GDPR fines.
+Yet, ignoring the GDPR text and its personal data protection rules would be a grave mistake as UK businesses also need to be GDPR compliant and avoid GDPR fines.
 In that sense we were pretty shocked to read about a survey, conducted by Crown Records Management, a leader in document management, information management and related areas such as document scanning, which has been doing some very solid work to help its customers become GDPR-compliant.
 We take a look at it and, more importantly, at the truths of Brexit and GDPR.

 Alert: Brexit is not an excuse to stop GDPR preparations – as many do

 Several trade media, including Information Age, reported on the survey by Crown Records Management, showing that close to a quarter (24 percent to be exact) is not preparing for the GDPR anymore.

 Even worse: 44 percent of respondents, which by the way are IT and information management decision makers, believe GDPR will not apply for businesses in the UK after Brexit.
 Finally, the survey found that 4 percent of UK companies still needs to start preparing for GDPR.